sachinsu/sachinsu.github.io/work_journal/journal2021.md

 - Tech#Datawarehouses
     - Snowflake Warehouse is a single integrated system with fully independent scaling for compute, storage and services.
 Unlike shared-storage architectures that tie storage and compute together, Snowflake enables automatic scaling of storage, analytics, or workgroup resources for any job, instantly and easily.

+## 2021-dec-07 Tue

+- Supply chain# Shipping and Containers
+-  A freight-forwarder is basically a middleman in the supply chain which buys a guaranteed amount of space on ships, often via multi-year contracts at guaranteed rates with guaranteed space, and then re-sells that space to people who need it.

+- Tech#How DNS Works,
+    - When you make a DNS request (for example when you type google.com in your browser), you make a request to a DNS resolver, like 8.8.8.8.
+    - When you create a DNS record for a domain, you set the DNS record on an authoritative nameserver.The authoritative nameserver never pushes updates, it just replies with the current record when it receives a query.
+    - While the DNS record creation is instateneous (i.e. available instantly).
+Updates to DNS records are not as they are cached by resolvers.
+Resolver server will query it again once it's cache is expired.

+- Tech#Data Mesh - Centralized approach doesnt work.
+Decentralized approach where domain that creates the data is responsible for publishing feed of analytical data.
+They think this data feed as product.
+Platform to publish and consume data feeds and decentralized governance approach.
+New requirement for analytics will require approaching data product teams to understand and gather data.
+One has to goto business units and get details on data product.
+    - Data Products are data-centric, digital artifacts that are produced and consumed in a multi-party exchange for the purposes of meeting the needs of a job that the consumer is trying to get done.
+Further, the lifecycle controls of data products closely mirror those of physical products in the commercial realm.
+    - Issues with centralization - from where the data has come from?
+How is it organized?